Our Garden Sites

 VIEW GOOGLE MAP

 99th Street is a culturally-responsive community that works to ensure that all students succeed and are prepared for the 21st Century.
-99th St. aims to partner with families and communities to inspire a passion for learning and empower students with the tools to be independent, creative, and critical thinkers.
+99th Street aims to partner with families and communities to inspire a passion for learning and empower students with the tools to be independent, creative, and critical thinkers.
 Refurbished by GSF in the summer of 2021, their impressive garden features thirteen garden beds alongside a lush outdoor classroom where GSF’s Seed to Table classes are currently held.
-99th St. is part of the Partnership for Los Angeles Schools – an independent nonprofit that manages 19 LAUSD campuses in the communities of Boyle Heights, South L.A., and Watts.
-Garden Educator: Doris Kiambati
+99th Street is part of the Partnership for Los Angeles Schools – an independent nonprofit that manages 20 LAUSD campuses in the communities of Boyle Heights, South L.A., and Watts.
+GSF programs operating at 99th Street include Seed to Table, Cafeteria to Compost, and On-Campus Farmers Markets.
+Site Lead: Sarah Carbonel

 Annalee Elementary School